Skip to content

 Scenario 2: Padder Guarantor only

-Padder Guarantor helps your landlord feel comfortable approving your application.
-But many landlords will still require first + last month’s rent under their standard process.
+Padder Guarantor gives your landlord added assurance about your application.
+But many landlords will still require first + last month's rent under their standard process.

 If monthly rent is $2,000, you may pay: